jsa4000/Getting-Started-NodeJS/electron/README.md

 ##2.
 Create NodeJs Project

-In order to create a new project from Scatch:
+In order to create a new project from Scratch:

 1. Creates json Package